-Section 17.1 The Township Trustees shall continue to provide employees with complete uniforms as prescribed by the Chief of Police or his designee with the exclusion of belts, socks, underwear, and gloves.
+Section 17.1 The Employer shall continue to provide employees with complete uniforms as prescribed by the Chief of Police or his or designee with the exclusion of belts, socks, underwear, and gloves.

 Belts and Socks must be black.
 Shoes must be black with a plain toe.
 Authorized black boots may be worn.
 Holsters shall be black basketweave.
-Weapons shall be as prescribed by the Chief of Police or his designee.
-Bullet proof vests shall be replaced according to need in the sole discretion of the Chief of Police or his designee.
+Weapons shall be as prescribed by the Chief of Police or his or her designee.
+Bullet proof vests shall be replaced according to need in the sole discretion of the Chief of Police or his or her designee.

-Section 17.2 Any new piece of equipment that the Chief of Police or his designee requires personnel to possess in the performance of their duties shall be purchased by the Employer.
+Section 17.2 Any new piece of equipment that the Chief of Police or his or her designee requires employees to possess in the performance of their duties shall be purchased by the Employer.
 Employees shall receive replacement uniform items on an as needed basis

-Section 17.3 Dry cleaning of official uniforms shall be maintained by the Township and any increases will be covered by the Township.
+Section 17.3 Dry cleaning of official uniforms shall be maintained by the Employer and any increases will be covered by the Employer.

-Section 17.4 The Township shall replace any personal items, within reason, which are damaged or lost in the performance of official duties, such as wrist watches, eye glasses, and contact lenses.
+Section 17.4 The Employer shall replace any personal items, within reason, which are damaged or lost in the performance of official duties, such as wrist watches, eye glasses, and contact lenses.
 A limit of \$300.00 shall be placed on each item to be reimbursed.
-Documentation indicating replacement cost must be submitted for approval by the Chief of Police or his designee before purchase of the replacement item.
+Documentation indicating replacement cost must be submitted for approval by the Chief of Police or his or her designee before purchase of the replacement item.
 After purchase, receipt must be submitted.